WeAreSeismica/seismica-sce/README.md

 ## TODO:
 - make sure catch for supplemental figures/tables works for in-text references
-- re-test the non-ascii characters stuff for bibfiles
 - figure out longtable/table parsing?
 - check YYYYa/YYYYb citations
 - make a docker instance so it's easier for people to run this whole thing